fabzz60/d-mo-adc-dac-Redpitaya-125-14/README.md

 # d-mo-adc-dac-Redpitaya-125-14
-une démo, programmation sous vivado 2020_1 et JTAG HS2 interface Je remercie Pau Gómez pour son partage  sur la  red pitaya  125-14
+a demo, programming under vivado 2020_1 and JTAG HS2 interface I thank Pau Gómez for his sharing on the red pitaya 125-14.